Definition of a subsequent application

 The law defines a subsequent application (Folgeantrag) as any claim which is submitted after a previous application has been withdrawn or has been finally rejected.[1]
 In case of a subsequent application the BAMF conducts a preliminary examination on the admissibility of the application.
-The admissibility test is determined by the requirements for resumption of procedures as listed in the Administrative Procedure Act.[2]
-According to this, a new asylum procedure is only initiated if one of the following applies:

-- There are grounds for resumption of proceedings, for example because of serious errors in the earlier procedure.[3]
+- there are grounds for resumption of proceedings, for example because of serious errors in the earlier procedure.[7]

-Regarding the first two requirements, the Administrative Court of Sigmaringen (Baden-Württemberg) has referred a question to the CJEU in February 2022 asking if this is compatible with the EU APD, which merely refers to new elements or findings as requirements for subsequent applications, and does not mention whether they would change the decision.
-The court further requested clarification on the status of new CJEU rulings, which are currently not considered a ‘new legal situation’ in Germany if the ruling only concerns the interpretation of EU law.[4]
-The CJEU decided on the 8 February 2024 that in general the exceptions under which a subsequent application to be declared admissible should be interpreted broadly.[5]
-More specifically, the court decided that CJEU rulings qualify as ‘new elements’ which may lead to a ‘new legal situation’ even if the only concern the interpretation of EU law.[6]
-The Administrative Court of Minden (North Rhine Westphalia) also referred a question to the CJEU as to whether the first and second ground can be assumed to not be applicable if the applicant has returned to and lived in their country of origin for several years.[7]
-In its judgment from May 2023 the CJEU ruled that the temporary return to the country of origin has no impact on the classification of a further application as ‘subsequent application’.[8]
+Regarding the first two requirements, the Administrative Court of Sigmaringen (Baden-Württemberg) has referred a question to the CJEU in February 2022 asking if this is compatible with the EU APD, which merely refers to new elements or findings as requirements for subsequent applications and does not mention whether they would change the decision.
+The court further requested clarification on the status of new CJEU rulings, which are currently not considered a ‘new legal situation’ in Germany if the ruling only concerns the interpretation of EU law.[8]
+The CJEU decided on the 8 February 2024 that in general the exceptions under which a subsequent application to be declared admissible should be interpreted broadly.[9]
+More specifically, the court decided that CJEU rulings qualify as ‘new elements’ which may lead to a ‘new legal situation’ even if the only concern the interpretation of EU law.[10]
+The Administrative Court of Minden (North Rhine Westphalia) also referred a question to the CJEU as to whether the first and second ground can be assumed to not be applicable if the applicant has returned to and lived in their country of origin for several years.[11]
+In its judgment from May 2023 the CJEU ruled that the temporary return to the country of origin has no impact on the classification of a further application as ‘subsequent application’.[12]

-Only if these requirements are met, the applicant regains the legal status of asylum seeker and the merits of the case will be examined in a regular asylum procedure (see below for further details).
+Only if these requirements are met, the applicant regains the legal status of asylum seeker, and the merits of the case will be examined in a regular asylum procedure (see below for further details).
 The procedure is the same for third or further applications.
 A subsequent application always must be lodged by the applicant; the BAMF does not self-initiate new procedures to grant protection (as opposed to withdrawal procedures, see Cessation and review of protection status).

 The legal status of applicants pending the decision on the admissibility of their subsequent application is not expressly regulated by law.
 It is generally assumed, though, that a removal order has to be suspended until the Federal Office has taken a decision on the commencement of a new asylum procedure.
 Accordingly, the stay of applicants is to be ‘tolerated’ (geduldet) until this decision has been rendered.[18]
 For secondary applications, the tolerated status is foreseen by law.[19]
 However, a removal may proceed from the very moment that the Federal Office informs the responsible Foreigners’ Authority that a new asylum procedure will not be initiated.
 If an enforceable removal order already exists, a new removal order or other notification is not required to enforce removal.[20]
 The applicant may also be detained pending removal until it is decided that a subsequent or secondary asylum procedure is carried out.[21]